clg-admin/openmodels_lac/docs/source/index.rst

 **Multipurpose OSeMOSYS-based Modeling Framework**

-MOMF is an open-source framework for building national-level greenhouse gas (GHG) emission models aligned with IPCC inventory structures.
-It supports all four IPCC sectors (Energy, AFOLU, IPPU, and Waste) and is designed for NDC updates and Long-Term Strategy (LTS) pathways in Low- and Middle-Income Countries (LMICs), with a focus on Latin America and the Caribbean.
+MOMF is an open-source framework for building national greenhouse gas (GHG) emission models that cover all IPCC sectors in a single, integrated tool.
+It is designed for NDC updates and Long-Term Strategy (LTS) pathways, and has been applied in Latin America and the Caribbean.

+**The problem:** Energy system models use optimization methods to find least-cost pathways for capacity expansion and energy balances across future scenarios.
+However, translating real-world energy systems into the mathematical parameters these models require is time-consuming and error-prone—modelers must manually ensure that data is correctly formatted, units are consistent, and relationships between technologies make physical sense.

+**The solution:** MOMF lets you define your energy system using intuitive Excel templates focused on physical relationships (e.g., fuel inputs, efficiencies, emissions factors).
+The framework then automatically generates properly structured OSeMOSYS input files.
+MOMF can be used in tandem with `MUIO <https://github.com/OSeMOSYS/MUIO>`_ and `otoole <https://otoole.readthedocs.io/>`_.

 .. note::
    This documentation covers MOMF versions 1, 2, and 3, which are used across different country models in this repository.